woocommerce/woocommerce-google-analytics-integration/readme.txt

 You can leave this plugin activated and it will seamlessly take over the integration that once was in the WooCommerce plugin, once you update to the next version.

+= My settings are not saving! =

+Do you have SUHOSIN installed/active on your server?
+If so, the default index length is 64 and some settings on this plugin requires longer lengths.
+Try setting your SUHOSIN configuration's "max_array_index_length" to "100" and test again.

 = My national data privacy laws require that I offer an opt-out for users, how can I do this? =

 Include the following html code snippet within the page where you want to have the opt-out, e.g. the your Imprint our Data Privacy page: